Mario Kart World Review

 The standard Versus Mode matches have also slightly changed, but this is also where you can find the "standard" Mario Kart experience.

-When starting a versus match, you can change settings and set the rules, and you can select the standard tracks to do full circuit races on them.
-Unlike in GP, this is full on pure classic Mario Kart, and that might be exactly what some fans are looking for.
-However this mode isn't just filled with the normal stages, but it includes all of the in-between races as well!
+When starting a Versus match, you can change settings and set the rules, then select the standard tracks to do full circuit races on them.
+Unlike in Grand Prix, this is pure classic Mario Kart, and that might be exactly what some fans are looking for.
+However, this mode isn't just filled with the normal stages; it includes all of the in-between races as well!

-As crazy as it may sound, Mario Kart World features a little over 200 unique races, and these in-between paths being designed with multiple routes and offer different experiences depending on which direction you are traveling down them.
-Many of them are also based off of prior Mario Kart tracks, without being actual recreations of them.
-This is where the open-world aspect of the game is really put to use, and offers tons of replay value.
+As crazy as it may sound, Mario Kart World features a little over 200 unique races.
+These in-between paths are designed with multiple routes and offer different experiences depending on which direction you are traveling down them.
+Many of them are also based on prior Mario Kart tracks, without being actual recreations.
+This is where the open-world aspect of the game is really put to use, offering tons of replay value.
 Assuming each race can be finished in three minutes, it would take roughly 10 hours to complete each race at least once.

 The Open World:

 Outside of races, the world is completely open for players to freely explore.
-This is done by simply selecting free roam mode, or you can open up the world map and click on one of the character's currently driving around.
-This will instantly put you into the driver seat of said selected character, and you can freely swap between other characters on the fly (either at your current location, or by selecting them on the map again).
-Once in the world, it is up to you what you want to do, and this is where it might become a bit mixed for some people.
+You can do this by simply selecting Free Roam mode, or you can open up the world map and click on one of the characters currently driving around.
+This will instantly put you into the driver's seat of your selected character, and you can freely swap between others on the fly (either at your current location or by selecting them on the map again).
+Once in the world, what you do is entirely up to you, and this is where opinions might be a bit mixed for some players.

-While other open world racing games give you non-stop rewards while driving around the open world, or have countless extra races and what not to discover, Mario Kart World focuses more on the simple gameplay of "explore just because you can" gameplay.
+While other open-world racing games offer non-stop rewards while driving around or have countless extra races and events to discover, Mario Kart World focuses more on the simple "explore just because you can" gameplay.
 Drive around, take in the sights, discover characters from the Mario universe doing their thing, and hang out with your friends online.
-You can of course also use it to practice tracks or find secret pathways to give yourself an advantage, but honestly it might just be easier to play the race itself.
+You can, of course, also use it to practice tracks or find secret pathways to give yourself an advantage, but honestly, it might just be easier to play the race itself.

-On the flip side, this open world isn't entirely devoid of anything to do, as the game's extra challenges are hidden here.
+On the flip side, this open world isn't entirely devoid of things to do, as the game's extra challenges are hidden here.

-Although it may not be full blown races like in other games, hidden throughout the world are P Switches that will trigger mini challenges once you hit them.
-These challenges are typically driving (or flying) through rings, collecting coins within a time limit, and challenges that require you to make use of the new wall ride ability.
-Most of them push your Mario Kart skills to the max, and using the game's new rewind ability doesn't really save you when there are such strict time limits on these.
-It is pure skill, and a handful of them can be pretty frustrating based on some dumb luck (such as getting T Boned by a Koopa driving a car down a random street).
-Still they are actually a lot of fun to tackle, its just there isn't much of a pay off for doing these, as the rewards are simple stickers to equip on your kart.
+Although they may not be full-blown races like in other games, P Switches hidden throughout the world will trigger mini-challenges once you hit them.
+These challenges typically involve driving (or flying) through rings, collecting coins within a time limit, and tasks that require you to utilize the new wall-ride ability.
+Most of them push your Mario Kart skills to the max, and even the game's new rewind ability doesn't really save you when there are such strict time limits.
+It's about pure skill, and a handful of them can be pretty frustrating due to dumb luck (such as getting T-boned by a Koopa driving a car down a random street).
+Still, they are actually a lot of fun to tackle; it's just that there isn't much of a payoff for completing them, as the rewards are simple stickers to equip on your kart.
 The open world also has hidden coins and "?
-Block Spaces" to run over and discover, but again the rewards are nothing substantial.
+Block Spaces" to run over and discover, but again, the rewards are nothing substantial.

-All of this plays back into the open world's focus of "doing it just for fun" and not everyone may appreciate that.
-But as I said at the start of this review, this game really shouldn't be compared to other open world racers, and adults playing should always remember one thing.
-This game isn't just for those of us who grew up playing Mario Kart, but it is for the new generations that have came after as well.
+All of this plays back into the open world's focus of "doing it just for fun," and not everyone may appreciate that.
+But as I said at the start of this review, this game really shouldn't be compared to other open-world racers, and adults playing should always remember one thing: This game isn't just for those of us who grew up playing Mario Kart, but it's also for the new generations that have come after.

 Time Trials:

-Like with past games in the series, Time Trials are back, and they allow you to select a stage and beat it as fast as possible.
-The game will record your own times, which you can then race against to beat, but you can also race against the ghost data of other players as well.
-It is your standard mode to help you improve your overall times, without the headache of dealing with items or other players.
+Like with past games in the series, Time Trials are back, allowing you to select a stage and beat it as fast as possible.
+The game will record your own times, which you can then race against to improve.
+You can also race against the ghost data of other players.
+This is your standard mode to help you improve your overall times, without the headache of dealing with items or other players.
 These are pure races from start to finish.

 Battle Mode: